 Ultimately, Elizbeth Hackenson, chief information officer at Schneider Electric SE, expects that the technology will be widespread across a variety of industries, including manufacturing, food and beverage, and health care.
 Digital twins software could be used to create a virtual model of all of the connected objects in a facility to give managers a more complete view of their operations, including what’s working productively and what’s causing downtime and lost profits.
 “That’s going to be a competitive advantage, to understand how your assets are performing not only from a maintenance perspective but also profitability,” Hackenson said.

 There are even more potential benefits to this technology.
 As APICS Senior Managing Editor Elizabeth Rennie writes in her article in the latest issue of APICS magazine, organizations that choose to implement digital twins can potentially unlock product quality improvements, more efficient operations, service savings and more.
 Companies just have to be willing to embrace the change and keep up with the latest digital trends.

 APICS magazine keeps readers on the cutting edge of the latest technology and innovations for improving business, making it easier for companies to keep up with the pace of change in the field.
-Published quarterly, this award-winning resource, which is free for APICS members, delivers actionable supply chain strategies, innovative industry research, practical tools and insights from lessons learned.
+Published quarterly, this award-winning resource, which is free for ASCM Members, delivers actionable supply chain strategies, innovative industry research, practical tools and insights from lessons learned.
 Read the latest issue today at apics.org/magazine.